drteresavasquez/next-supabase-starter/README.md

-This template was created using the [Supabase Quick Start Guide](https://supabase.com/docs/guides/with-nextjs)
+This starter was created using the [Supabase Quick Start Guide](https://supabase.com/docs/guides/with-nextjs)

+This starter also includes a branch that implements [Storybook](https://github.com/drteresavasquez/next-supabase-starter/tree/storybook-implementation).

 ## Getting Started